asarogers/ESP32-DevkitV1-hello_world/README.md

 #Getting starting
 This readme is designed to get a user teach a user how to print their first hello world from the ESP32 devkit v1 using windows OS.

-#1 First, click this link [click here](https://dl.espressif.com/dl/idf-installer/espressif-ide-setup-espressif-ide-2.5.0-with-esp-idf-4.4.exe) for the downloaded needed
+#1 First, click this link [click here](https://dl.espressif.com/dl/idf-installer/espressif-ide-setup-espressif-ide-2.5.0-with-esp-idf-4.4.exe) for the downloaded needed. if deprecated, come [here](https://dl.espressif.com/dl/esp-idf/?idf=4.4)
+- click [here](https://code.visualstudio.com/Download) to get the latest version of vscode
+-

 #2 After the installation is done, click this link [click here](https://gitforwindows.org/) to download git
     if you already have git installed, you may skip this step.